devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 ### Section 2: Exploration of Firearm Mortality in United States

+Section 2 explores changes in the crude firearm mortality, law strength and unemployment rates across the United States over time.
+This section is housed in a Shiny dashboard to enable users to toggle between different variables and years.
+This section pulls data from the **Dataset 2: CDC Firearm Mortality Data**, **Dataset 3: Gun Law Strength and State Scoring**, and **Dataset 5: Unemployment data** sources.

-Map visualizing the change in crude death rate over time (1999-2016) for each state.
+#### Map visualizing the change in crude death rate over time (1999-2016) for each state

+-   Crude death rate (CDC data), unemployment, law strength

+#### Breakdown of crude death rate over time (1999-2016) by race and age group

+#### Breakdown of crude death rate over time (1999-2016) by hispanic origin and age group

 ### Section 3: Role of Gun Control